junqy/React-Paint/README.md

 ### npm start
-For localhost server start up.
+Run this command first for localhost server start up.

 ### npm run electron:start
-For desktop app.
+When server is running run this command for desktop app.